1. FC Magdeburg: Stadium

 For over 40 years, 1.
 FC Magdeburg's home stadium was the Ernst-Grube-Stadion.
 In 2005, the stadium which had decayed rapidly after German reunification was demolished to make way for a new, football-only stadium.
 In December 2006 the new Stadion Magdeburg was opened, it is fully covered and offers room for 27,250 spectators.
 As it is usual in Germany, there is standing room for 4,500 people that can be converted to seats to make the stadium a 25,000 capacity all-seater for international matches.
-In July 2009, local ISP and cable TV company MDCC announced they had signed a five-year sponsorship agreement with the stadium operator under which the stadium would be known as MDCC-Arena.
+In July 2009, local Internet service provider and cable TV company MDCC announced they had signed a five-year sponsorship agreement with the stadium operator under which the stadium would be known as MDCC-Arena.
 The complex was officially renamed Avnet Arena prior to the 2024–25 season.